 Companies are coming to terms with the reality that ransomware is becoming an economical and profitable business placing the IT industry at risk.
 Even with cyberinsurance, carriers oftentimes pay the ransom as opposed to expending funds to help a company recover data.
 Therefore, it comes as no surprise that ransomware will continue to impact more companies.

-Having an all-inclusive ransomware preparedness plan matures your response programs which reduces the likelihood of a successful ransomware attack and decreases the impact of the incident through mature recovery strategies.
+Having an all-inclusive ransomware preparedness plan matures your response programs which reduce the likelihood of a successful ransomware attack and decreases the impact of the incident through mature recovery strategies.

 Back IT up